kvpratham8686-hue/langgraph-multi-agent-knowledge-bot/README.md

 ### 1️⃣ Prerequisites

-Make sure you have the following installed:
+Make sure you have:

 - Python 3.10 or 3.11
 - Git
 - Internet connection

 ---